-Polyadenilation od mRNA ocours during the growth phase.
+Polyadenilation of mRNA ocours during the growth phase.
 The main roles of polyadenylation in the oocyte growing phase include:

-1.Stability: The addition of a poly(A) tail protects mRNA from degradation, ensuring that the stored RNA in the oocyte remains intact and functional over an extended period.

-2.Transport and Localization: It helps in the proper subcellular localization of mRNA molecules, ensuring that they are positioned in the appropriate regions where they will be needed during subsequent stages of development.

-3.Translation Initiation.
-The poly(A) tail plays a role in recruiting translation initiation factors and ribosomes, facilitating the efficient translation of mRNA into proteins when needed.

-4.Regulation of Gene Expression: It influences the timing and efficiency of mRNA translation, contributing to the fine-tuning of gene expression patterns during oocyte growth and subsequent developmental stages.

-The main roles of polyadenylation at 3' end in the oocyte growing phase include:

-1.Stability: The addition of a poly(A) tail protects mRNA from degradation, ensuring that the stored RNA in the oocyte remains intact and functional over an extended period.

-2.Transport and Localization: It helps in the proper subcellular localization of mRNA molecules, ensuring that they are positioned in the appropriate regions where they will be needed during subsequent stages of development.

-3.Translation Initiation.
-The poly(A) tail plays a role in recruiting translation initiation factors and ribosomes, facilitating the efficient translation of mRNA into proteins when needed.

-4.Regulation of Gene Expression: It influences the timing and efficiency of mRNA translation, contributing to the fine-tuning of gene expression patterns during oocyte growth and subsequent developmental stages.
+- 1.Stability: The addition of a poly(A) tail protects mRNA from degradation, ensuring that the stored RNA in the oocyte remains intact and functional over an extended period. - 2.Transport and Localization: It helps in the proper subcellular localization of mRNA molecules, ensuring that they are positioned in the appropriate regions where they will be needed during subsequent stages of development. - 3.Translation Initiation.
+The poly(A) tail plays a role in recruiting translation initiation factors and ribosomes, facilitating the efficient translation of mRNA into proteins when needed. - 4.Regulation of Gene Expression: It influences the timing and efficiency of mRNA translation, contributing to the fine-tuning of gene expression patterns during oocyte growth and subsequent developmental stages.

+When the stored RNA is used?

+mRNA

-mRNA: It will be used immediately after fertilization to sustain the early phase of embryo development before the transcription of the embryo genome is activated.
+It will be used immediately after fertilization to sustain the early phases of embryo development before the transcription of the embryo genome is activated.

+tRNA and rRNA

-tRNA and rRNA: They will support the process of protein synthesis.
+They will support the process of protein synthesis at the time of the use of stored mRNA